foxxoma/Rolkorn/README_EN.md

 [🇺🇸 EN](README_EN.md) | [🇷🇺 RU](README.md)

-Universal rules for improvisational role-playing games.
+Universal rules for role-playing games.

 Just 4 attributes, 2 types of dice, and a few simple mechanics that turn any outcome into a new plot twist.